-This network consists of a group of transmissions over the Pacific area taking place on every weekday, each transmission spaced one hour apart, involving several stations of the Russian 6 operator, representing all of its digital, voice and Morse modes.
-They follow this schedule:
+This network consists of a group of transmissions over the Pacific area taking place on every weekday, successively based at the top of the hour, involving several stations of the Russian 6 operator, representing all of its digital, voice and Morse modes.
+The transmissions involved are organized as follows:

-This network is believed to be transmitted from a site in the Russian Far East.
+This network is believed to be transmitted from the area of Khabarovsk in the Russian Far East.
 The transmissions span over several hours during the daytime over the Pacific area, on frequencies that are compatible with propagation over it.
 The same set of frequencies is always used, all year round.
 This network transmits through the daytime from Monday to Friday, but doesn't transmit during at least these Russian holidays, and associated bridge holidays:

 - All days from January 1 to January 8 inclusive